 - Unemployment Insurance.
 If you’ve lost a job through no fault of your own, you can often file for unemployment benefits.
 This program pays you a portion of your lost wages each week for a limited period.
 Each state has rules about who is eligible for benefits, how much you can collect, and how long the benefits last.
 In most cases, you must be actively looking for another job to collect unemployment.
 Nolo.com provides detailed information about unemployment benefits, including links to the agency that handles them in each state.

 - Job Training.
 The U.S. Department of Labor (DOL) runs several programs to help Americans find work or train for a better job.
-The main one is American Job Centers (AJCs).
-There are about 2,500 centers across the nation where people can search for jobs, find training, and ask questions about employment.
+The main one is the American Job Centers (AJCs).
+There are nearly 2,400 centers across the nation where people can search for jobs, find training, and ask questions about employment.
 You can find an AJC in your area through the DOL’s CareerOneStop site.
-You can also use this site to find Job Corps programs, which provide career training for young people between ages 16 and 24.
+You can also use this site to find Job Corps Centers, which provide career training for young people between ages 16 and 24.
 Low-income, unemployed seniors (age 55 and older) can find work through the Senior Community Service Employment Program.
-This program helps connect older workers with part-time jobs in public and nonprofit facilities, such as schools, hospitals, and daycare centers.
+This program helps connect older workers with part-time jobs in public and nonprofit facilities, such as schools, hospitals, and day care centers.
 The training received can serve as a springboard to work in the private sector.

 - Workers’ Compensation.
 If you can’t work because of an injury or illness you got on the job, this program can replace your lost income.
 It can also cover your medical bills and compensate you for a permanent injury, such as the loss of a limb.
 However, to get benefits, you must file a claim promptly.
-Nolo has information about how to do this in each state.
+Nolo has information about how to do this.

 If you don’t qualify for any form of government aid, there’s another program out there that can help you.
 Modest Needs is a charity that makes small grants to low-income workers to see them through a financial emergency.
 Modest Needs grants can cover emergency expenses, such as medical bills, or cover your regular bills when your savings have been exhausted by a one-time crisis, such as a car accident.
 Visit the Modest Needs website to learn more or to apply for a grant online.